BladeZhenLei/Homepage/README.md

 <br/>
 <a href="https://bladezhenlei.github.io/Post-Quantum-Cryptography/"> Post-Quantum Cryptography </a>
 <br/>
-for the central ideas in Computer Security.
+for some ideas concerning computer security.
 </p>